Fall 2: Deadpoint: Sequel

 In October 2023, it was revealed that two sequels to the original movie were in active development, with the projects expected to be produced back-to-back.
 The third movie will feature returning characters from the first two installments and include a new supporting cast as well.

 Scott Mann, Mark Lane, James Harris, Christian Mercuri, and David Haring will serve as producers.
 The projects will be joint-venture productions between Tea Shop Productions, Flawless Productions Inc., and Capstone Pictures.
 Principal photography is scheduled to commence following the filming completion of Fall 2.
-The third installment will be written/directed by Mann.
+The third installment will be written and directed by Mann.